 Nestled in the Inyo National Forest not far from the California-Nevada border and the Eastern Sierras grow the ancient bristlecone pines.
 In the Ancient Bristlecone Pine Forest, these Pinus longaeva trees grow in the harsh nutrient-poor, dolomite-rich soil, along with limber pines.
 The ancient bristlecones have stood the test of time and are some of the oldest trees on the planet, with many thought to date over 4000 years old, surviving for millennia in conditions most other plants can’t.

 I’ve passed by the sign for the Ancient Bristlecone Pine Forest a few times when driving north on U.S. 395 heading to Bishop and have often wondered what it was.
-Curiosity leads to detours which typically lead to adventure so, after a disappointing week of cancelled plans and expensive car repairs, and after a drive through possibly literal hell on a 115 degree day without air conditioning, Emily and I decided to take what I assumed to be a short drive up to the forest.
+Curiosity leads to detours which typically lead to adventure so, after a disappointing week of cancelled plans and expensive car repairs, and after a drive through possibly literal hell on a 115 degree day of desert scorch without air conditioning, Emily and I decided to take what I assumed to be a short drive up to the forest.
 Well, I was wrong about the ‘short drive.’
 We took the turn from U.S. 395 onto CA-168 and drove a long 13 miles.
 After turning left onto White Mountain Road, it was another 10 winding miles across a road which was narrow at portions and felt treacherous as it climbed upwards with no guardrail on the side that dropped off a cliff.
 But it was a trek worth taking.
-For starters, it was nice to stretch out in a rugged wilderness after spending six hours on the road driving without air conditioning through the Mojave desert.
+For starters, it was nice to stretch out in a remote and rugged wilderness after spending six hours on the road driving without air conditioning through the Mojave desert.
 And we were rewarded with some spectacular views and fresh mountain air.

 The Ancient Bristlecone Pine Forest is in the middle of nowhere, California.
 Cell service was spotty once we hit White Mountain Road.
 Make sure you have enough fuel for the drive up and back, plenty of water, and trail snacks.